LOADING ...

 It did not take club manager long to figure out that he had

-not hired the next Starr
+not the next Ringo Starr

 was